pcfreak30/rocket-async-css/README.txt

 == Changelog ==

+### 0.7.1.2 ###

+* Bug: Do additional cleanup on font processing to prevent bad syntax
+* Bug: Don't process AJAX JSON requests
+* Bug: Exclude ResponsiveImage processing from AMP
+* Enhancement: Centralize multibyte encoding for entities into the DOMDocument class so that style tags do not get processed

 ### 0.7.1.1 ###

 * Bug:  Ensure admin pages, xml requests, xmlrpc requests, feed requests, and JSON requests are ignmored by the responsive images module